zapier/zapier-platform-cli/README.md

 zapier register "Example App"
 # Registering a new app on Zapier named "Example App"
 #
-#   Confirming registation of app "Example App" -  done!
+#   Confirming registration of app "Example App" -  done!
 #   Linking app to current directory with `.zapierapprc` -  done!
 #
 # Finished!
 Now that your app is registered with Zapier, you can `zapier deploy` a version!